tremor-rs/tremor-www/getting-started/getting-started.md

 ### Running

-Once downloaded and configured, starting the Tremor Docker image can be done with:
+Once downloaded and configured, starting the Tremor Docker Image can be done with:

 ```bash
 docker run -v host/path/to/etc/tremor:/etc/tremor tremor-runtime